that is Always Lawful Good

 - This is so much a part of airbender culture that in one late episode, when Aang is conferring with his past incarnations to try and find a relatively peaceable solution to the problem of Fire Lord Ozai, he has a Heroic BSOD when the previous Air Nomad, Avatar Yangchen, admits killing Ozai as the best solution available to Aang.

-Go now, and sin no more!
+Go now my child, and sin no more!